-MySQL Router is a middleware service for InnoDB clusters used to route client requests to database servers based on a number of configuration scenarios.
+MySQL Router is an enterprise middleware service for InnoDB clusters used to route client requests to database servers based on a number of configuration scenarios.
 Let's take a look at some of the configuration options, as well as keep track of what's new in version 8.0.

 performance_schema tables which are updated in real time by the replication manager whenever anything happens to server state (add/remove servers, etc.).
 If a connection is made to a server that goes down, the connection is automatically closed and the application must reconnect and retry the operation.

 How It Works

 Typically MySQL Router is deployed to an application server, where it is configured to connect to an instance for metadata information about the cluster configuration using the